Essenceia/essenceia.github.io/content/projects/alibaba_cloud_fpga/index.md

 Zynq rather than configuring an FPGA.
 That being said, all we need to do is use JTAG to shift in a bitstream to the CLLs and technically speaking and programmable device with 4 sufficently fast GPIOs can be used as a JTAG programmer.

-Additionally, the Jlink is well supported by OpenOCD and I happened to own one.
+Additionally, the Jlink is well supported by OpenOCD, the JLink's libraries are open source, and I happened to own one.
-I could also have used an USB Blaster, which since this is considered to be a quartus tool would have been hillarious.
+( I could also have used an USB Blaster, which since this is considered to be a quartus tool would have been hillarious. )

 {{< figure
     src="segger_jlink_conn.svg"